 DIRECTIONS FOR USE

-Black Pearl is a water-based, polymer-based (eco-friendly / non-HazMat) tire coating that forms a dry film that does not sling or smear, lasts 6+ months under normal (city/hwy) driving conditions, and is not damaged by pressure washers or the car wash.
+Black Pearl is a water-based, polymer-based (eco-friendly / non-HazMat) tire coating that forms a dry film that does not sling or smear, lasts up to 6 months under normal (city/hwy) driving conditions, and is not damaged by pressure washers or the car wash.

 Does not contain solvents that may damage tires, paint finish, vinyl, or plastics.
 Lasts longer than conventional oil-based products.